phetdam/newmat11/README.rst

 The CMake_ build and packaging support was contributed by Derek Huang to facilitate a standard build mechanism across POSIX-like and Windows platforms.
-All other files are from the newmat11.zip_ downloaded on April 13, 2025.
+All other files are from the `newmat11.zip`_ downloaded on April 13, 2025.
+Originally, the library only targeted C++98, so some modifications have been made by Derek Huang to enable compilation under C++11 or above.

 .. __: https://www.robertnz.net/nm_intro.htm
 .. __: https://www.robertnz.net/nm11.htm